Your privacy is important to us. Here’s how we protect and respect your details

 How long is the information retained for?

-eArcu and Guidant Group will provide us with management information about our recruitment campaigns.
+eArcu and Guidant Global will provide us with management information about our recruitment campaigns.
 This is anonymised information which tells us about the effectiveness of campaigns, for example, from which source did we get the most candidates, equal opportunities information for monitoring purposes.
-This anonymised information will be retained 2 years from the end of the campaign.
+This anonymised information will be retained indefinitely years from the end of the campaign.

 How we make decisions about recruitment?